-Those among you who are drawn to the humanities will reap great benefits from the pursuit of an interdisciplinary understanding of both pre-modern and modern Asian societies in their varied cultural expression and manifestations.
-At the same time, social-science and business-career-oriented students will benefit from the opportunity to expand their experience of human social behavior, while science majors and engineers will be better prepared for the global nature of contemporary research.
+Those who are drawn to the humanities will reap great benefits from the pursuit of an interdisciplinary understanding of both pre-modern and modern Asian societies in their varied cultural expressions and manifestations.
+At the same time, social-science and business-oriented students will benefit from the opportunity to expand their experience of human social behavior, while science majors and engineers will be better prepared for the global nature of contemporary research.

-Literature (including the various genres of poetry, fiction, drama, graphic novels, film, anime, television, theater) often provides one of the most significant venues through which students encounter a different culture.
+Literature (including the various genres of poetry, fiction, theater, graphic novels, film, anime, and television) often provides one of the most significant venues through which students encounter a different culture.
 By engaging with an Asian culture’s words and images, whether in the original or in translation, students quickly gain privileged access to new worlds.

-Other Northwestern departments and programs recognize DALC courses as a way to fulfill their home department/program major or minor requirements.
-Read more about programs that are affiliated with DALC.
+Other Northwestern departments and programs recognize ALC courses as a way to fulfill their home department/program major or minor requirements.
+Read more about programs that are affiliated with ALC.

 If you have prior knowledge of one of the Asian languages we teach please follow the instruction in the placement test instruction page.

-Can AP or IB credit count towards the DALC major/minor or the language requirement?
+Can AP or IB credit count towards the ALC major/minor or the language requirement?

 AP and IB course work is eligible for up to two elective language credits determined by AP/IB scores received.

-Those AP/IB credits, however, cannot be used towards the major/minor offered through DALC.
-Also, AP/IB course work, scores or credits are not used for the purpose of placement or for verifying the proficiency towards the WCAS foreign language requirement in the languages offered through DALC (Exception is Hindi-Urdu with IB score).
+Those AP/IB credits, however, cannot be used towards the major/minor offered through ALC.
+Also, AP/IB course work, scores or credits are not used for the purpose of placement or for verifying the proficiency towards the WCAS language requirement in the languages offered through ALC (Exception is Hindi-Urdu with IB score).
 For more information, please visit WCAS placement exam and credit transfer page.

-If you are interested in majoring or minoring in Asian languages and cultures, please make sure to meet with the following advisers:
+If you are interested in majoring or minoring in Asian Languages and Cultures, please make sure to meet with the following Director of Undergraduate Studies.